f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

 * ssh root@10.10.200.98 tmsh save sys config
 * ssh root@10.10.200.99 tmsh save sys config

-Before adding the BIG-IP contrller to OpenShift validate the partition and tunnel configuration
+Before adding the BIG-IP controller to OpenShift validate the partition and tunnel configuration

 Validate that the OCP bigip partition was created